-My wife is a professional tap dancer and accomplished in Balinese mask dancing.
-She has expertise in rhythm and movement.
-I asked her to be one of the faculty, as these types of practices can quickly reconnect and create new neurological connections.
-She was somewhat apprehensive about her role but agreed to give it a try.
+In addition to tap dance, Babs is accomplished in Tango, Salsa and Balinese mask dancing.
+She has a lot of depth in rhythm and movement.
+I asked her to be one of the faculty, as these types of practices can quickly reconnect and create new neurological circuits.
+She was apprehensive about her role but agreed to give it a try.

 The Cup Song

 A shift in pain

 My original concept of the workshop was that I had five days to give an intensive course in teaching the DOC concepts, and then people would learn to implement them at home more quickly than when learning in the office setting.
 What happened was completely unexpected in that many people experienced a shift their mood and the pain would drop – sometimes dramatically during the workshop.
 I think it happened for a couple of reasons.

 First, it is common, almost the rule, that people in pain become socially isolated, which is a terrible way to live.
 In fact, research shows that the pain of social rejection shares similar brain circuits to that of physical pain.
 One of my goals was to create a structured environment where the participants could be with others in a safe place and share enjoyable experiences.
 What I eventually realized was that my main function was to create and maintain the structure, and that people heal each other.
 By connecting to others, you are able to find your way back to you.

 Secondly, “neurons that fire together, wire together” is a common phrase among neuroscientists.
 Anger, anxiety and pain circuits are tightly intertwined, and stress usually fires up the pain circuits.
 Shifting to the play area of the brain unlinks them and pain drops.